GiganticNodes/ZamaLink/README.md

 # ZamaLink - Private Donation Platform

-**Complete privacy for crypto donations using Zama FHEVM technology**

-ZamaLink is a revolutionary crowdfunding platform that enables **fully private donations** using advanced Fully Homomorphic Encryption (FHEVM) technology from Zama.
-Campaign organizers can raise funds while keeping all donation amounts completely encrypted and private until claimed, ensuring unprecedented privacy in decentralized fundraising.
+ZamaLink is a private donation platform powered by Zama FHEVM.
+Every donation is converted into encrypted tokens (ZLETH) and transferred confidentially, ensuring full end-to-end privacy of donor identity and donation amount.

 ## Smart Contracts (Sepolia Testnet)